 To express your interest in becoming a Charter Tenant, complete the simple application and email it to TenantRecognition@energystar.gov by August 15, 2017.
 If you are a landlord with existing or prospective tenants who might be Charter Tenant candidates, please consider helping EPA recruit them!

 EPA will contact all Charter Tenant applicants by early September to confirm their participation.

-New recognition based on energy use in occupied tenant spaces will take several years longer, as it relies on data to be collected by the Energy Information Administration (EIA).
+The 2015 legislation also directed EPA to develop performance-based recognition for occupied tenant spaces, once the Energy Information Administration collects sufficient data.
 Together, EIA and EPA are exploring currently available data, gathering information on energy data-based tenant programs in the United States and abroad, and planning for the collection of additional U.S. data for tenant spaces over the coming years.

 As with the development of ENERGY STAR scores for whole buildings, EPA will rigorously assess and analyze the data once it is available.
 Designing a tenant recognition based on an objective and reliable measure of energy performance will take several years, but it’s a worthy endeavor that can help reduce U.S. emissions and recognize environmental leadership among tenants.